The Bottom Line

 December 22, 2019

-On December 20th, President Trump quietly (the media was distracted by his impeachment) signed into law the most significant retirement legislation since the Pension Protection Act of 2006.
-The Act also has non-retirement provisions of importance to a particular their key audience.
+On December 20th, 2019, President Trump quietly (the media was distracted by his impeachment hearing) signed into law the most significant retirement legislation since the Pension Protection Act of 2006.
+The Act also has non-retirement provisions of considerable importance to their target audience.

 What is the SECURE Act?